 POLICY: An independent study (IS) is a type of elective course that provides students opportunity to meet their educational need which exceeds course content available in the regular curriculum.
 An IS course cannot be used as 1) remediation for previously failed coursework or 2) as a requirement to assess clinical skills after returning from a leave of absence.
 IS courses shall in all cases be equal in rigor and time requirements for learning activities as any other course offered by the University.
 A syllabus will be required for review and approval by the University Curriculum Committee.
 All IS courses must have a qualified Faculty of Record.
-Signature approval of the IS course by the Dean/Chair and the Academic Vice President is required.
+Signature approval of the IS course by the Dean/Chair and the Provost and Vice President for Academic Affairs is required.